raganwald/raganwald.github.com/_posts/2015-02-07-tail-calls-defult-arguments-recycling.md

 * [The Quantum Electrodynamics of Functional JavaScript](http://raganwald.com/2015/02/13/functional-quantum-electrodynamics.html),
 * [Tail Calls, Default Arguments, and Excessive Recycling in ES-6](http://raganwald.com/2015/02/07/tail-calls-defult-arguments-recycling.html), and:
 * [Destructuring and Recursion in ES-6](http://raganwald.com/2015/02/02/destructuring.html).

-Your [feedback](https://github.com/raganwald/raganwald.github.com/issues/new) improves the book for everyone, thank you!

 [ja6]: https://leanpub.com/b/buyjavascriptallongthesixeditiongetjavascriptallongfree